-The figure below shows the distribution curve of results for the five minute pre-dispatch forecasts at 5 minutes before dispatch (T-1) and one hour before dispatch (T-12).
+Figure E.7 below, shows the distribution curve of results for the five minute pre-dispatch forecasts at 5 minutes before dispatch (T-1) and one hour before dispatch (T-12).

 The chart shows results for the time period 1 April 2016 to 31 March 2017.
 Data is from AEMO's Market Management Systems (MMS) database.